 Mission: NEEP drives regional collaboration and best practices in energy efficiency so the Northeast and Mid-Atlantic region can lower energy bills, reduce air and carbon pollution, create jobs, and improve energy and climate resilience.

 Approach: Most of the solutions to make our homes and businesses energy efficient and low carbon are available now.
-The challenge is to rapidly scale these technologies, policies, and program models to support 2030 and 2050 goals.
+The challenge is to rapidly scale these technologies, policies, and program models to support long-term goals.
 Across all four of our 2030 pillars, NEEP advances a more energy-efficient and sustainable regional economy by ensuring the successful implementation of:

-Strong policies and regulations to reduce emissions from homes and businesses, including advanced building codes, appliance efficiency and emissions standards, energy efficiency resource standards aligned with GHG, buildings and industrial energy efficiency programs, electrification targets for utilities and state agencies, building performance standards (BPS),clean heat standards, and energy equity requirements for program administrators.
+Strong policies and regulations to address market barriers and reduce energy and emissions from homes and businesses, including advanced building codes, appliance efficiency and emissions standards, energy efficiency resource standards, buildings and industrial energy efficiency programs, electrification goals, building benchmarking and performance standards, clean heat standards, and energy equity requirements for program administrators.

-Market transformation strategies for energy efficiency and electric space and water heating, including innovative program models that activate consumer demand, midstream approaches that drive contractor and distributor participation, and workforce development that prioritizes a diverse and experienced workforce.
+Market transformation strategies for energy efficiency and electric space and water heating, including innovative program models that activate consumer demand, midstream approaches that drive contractor and distributor participation, and workforce development that prioritizes a qualified and inclusive workforce.

-Community-led solutions that include replicable program and business models for low-carbon retrofits, strategies to improve efficiency in multifamily affordable housing, community transportation planning, community cohorts for building benchmarking, electrification, and BPS, and locally-driven workforce development programs.
+Community-led solutions that include replicable program models for local government leaders, strategies to improve efficiency in multifamily affordable housing, community transportation planning, community cohorts for building benchmarking, electrification, and locally-driven workforce development programs.

 Across the Northeast and Mid-Atlantic, NEEP pursues these policies, regulations, market transformation strategies, and community-led solutions through the following approaches:

-Analysis, Tools, and Research: NEEP conducts independent analysis and develops actionable toolkits, web-based resources, online policy and program trackers, case studies, and reports to support and advance regional initiatives that drive innovative and integrated energy efficient and electrification solutions.
-NEEP focuses on developing resources driven by partner priorities and impactful dissemination of these resources – getting them into the hands of the organizations that need them, when they need them – so that they can act.
+Analysis, Tools, and Research: NEEP conducts independent analysis and develops actionable toolkits, web-based resources, online policy and program trackers, case studies, and reports to support and advance regional initiatives that drive innovative solutions.
+NEEP focuses on developing resources driven by partner priorities and dissemination of these resources - getting them into the hands of the organizations that need them, when they need them - so that they can act.

 Stakeholder Engagement and Collaboration: NEEP has a long track record of developing cross-sector, cross-jurisdiction partnerships and bringing stakeholders together to develop, advance, accelerate, and integrate solutions that advance energy efficiency.
 NEEP uses virtual and in-person engagement opportunities including an annual Summit, workshops, stakeholder working groups, and a webinar series.
 These forums also serve as a way for states and communities to develop new partnerships and solutions.

-Thought Leadership: NEEP helps influence the narrative around energy efficiency and decarbonization by positioning itself as consistent, reliable expert sources of information and resources, and by championing leadership across the region.
-This leadership positions us well for the other strategies.
+Thought Leadership: NEEP helps influence the narrative around energy efficiency and decarbonization by providing consistent, reliable information and resources, and by championing leadership across the region.

 “NEEP and other early regional energy efficiency organizations were formed when it became clear that strategic multi-state collaboration among energy efficiency actors was needed to effectively advance efficiency and transform markets for the long term.”